ibm-cloud-docs/EventStreams/index.md

 {: #messagehub}

-{{site.data.keyword.messagehub_full}} is a scalable, distributed, high throughput messaging service that enables applications and services to communicate easily and reliably.
+{{site.data.keyword.messagehub_full}} is a scalable, distributed, high throughput messaging service that enables applications and services to communicate easily and reliably. {{site.data.keyword.messagehub}} is built on Apache Kafka.
 {:shortdesc}

 Using {{site.data.keyword.messagehub}}, you can